cloudfoundry-attic/hm9000/README.md

 ### Recovering from Failure

 If HM9000 enters a bad state, the simplest solution - typically - is to delete the contents of the data store.

-Here's how:
+#### If you're running HM9000 against a single, local, etcd node:

     local  $ bosh_ssh hm9000_z1/0 #for example
     hm9000 $ sudo su -